hci-a-if-its-2019/final-project-a/Usability-evaluation-and-prototyping.md

 ### 2. Evaluation Script
 #### The instructions used will use some of the previous interview (context inquiry) instruction, some of those are:
- 1. Find the website’s contact information
+ 1. Look for Governor's profile!
- 2. Find the complete Atari catalogue in the website
+ 2. Find news with "pembangunan daerah" category!

-#### And with additional instruction(s) as well:
+ 3. Go back to the very first page of papua.go.id!
- 3. Find a way to know how to download the invoice of the purchase
+ 4. Look for cargo information detail!
- 4. Go to the front page
+ 5. Look for news posted on January, then open one of them!

 ### 3. Transcript
 #### a.
 Transcript with Participant 1